 - Have students represent ideas as a work of art such as a sketch, painting, sculpture, or collage

 - Stimulate ideas by presenting photos, artwork, film, and video

-- Break information into small steps if teaching many new tasks in one lesson (include objectives, review of the previous lesson, and summary)
+- Break information into small steps if teaching many new tasks in one lesson and include objectives, review of the previous class, and a summary

-- When teaching a new task, relate the concept to a similar task or procedure already learned
+- When teaching a new task, relate the concept to a similar idea or procedure already learned.

 - Repeat or give additional examples of instructions